FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/epic-details.md

 *Goal: Transform learning from an isolated activity into a collaborative, team-based effort.*

 #### **Story: Party Creation & Management**
-**As a** student, **I want** to create a 'Party' and become its 'Party Leader', **so that** I can organize a study group.
+**As a** student, **I want** to create a 'Party' and become its 'Party Leader', **so that** I can organize a study group with clear size limits and management capabilities.

 *   **Acceptance Criteria:**
     *   Party creation interface allows setting name, description, and privacy settings
     *   Party Leader role is automatically assigned to creator with management privileges
-    *   Maximum party size limits are enforced (configurable, default 8 members)
+    *   Party size is strictly enforced: minimum 2 members, maximum 8 members
+    *   Party size validation prevents joining when at capacity with clear error messaging
     *   Party settings include study focus areas, meeting schedules, and collaboration preferences
-    *   Party deletion and transfer of leadership capabilities are available
+    *   Party deletion requires confirmation and notifies all members 24 hours in advance
+    *   Leadership transfer protocol: requires current leader initiation and new leader acceptance
-    *   Party analytics track member engagement and group progress
+    *   Party analytics track member engagement, attendance rates, and group progress metrics

 #### **Story: Party Invitations & Membership**
 **As a** Party Leader, **I want** to invite other students to my party, **so that** we can study together.